 India services PMI jumps to three-month high in Dec: HSBC survey

-"The services sector provided some holiday cheer with activity fully recovering after two months of deceleration, led by a sharp rise in new business," HSBC Chief Economist for India and ASEAN Leif Eskesen said.
+"The service sector provided some holiday cheer with activity fully recovering after two months of deceleration, led by a sharp rise in new business," said Leif Eskesen, economist at HSBC.

 The new business sub-index jumped to 57.1 in December from 54.9 in the previous month.

 While there is strong overseas demand for Indian services, the big questions remain about major export markets.
 The U.S. economy will remain sluggish in 2013, underscoring a very fragile world economic outlook, according to a Reuters poll.

 Firms were still optimistic about the year ahead, although the business expectations sub-index nudged lower in December from the previous month.